Wilfred/difftastic/README.md

 - Global `/usr/share/helix`
 - Local `/.config/helix`

 Copy the `helix/queries/typst` directory inside your corresponding `runtime/queries` directory.
+This will provide theming indication to the text editor.

 Append the following configuration to the `languages.toml` file.
 And indicate the path to this grammar.
+This will make the text editor able to recognized the Typst source files and offer the desired functionalities.

 ```toml
 [[language]]